 Related Reading: Alcohol Abuse and Divorce Rates

-Dressing For Divorce Court
+Dressing For Court

-Dressing for court is important.
+How you dress for court is important.
 Judges are people and despite their position of authority, are prone to making snap conclusions like the rest of us.

 Know the dress code, dress neat, be well groomed and presentable, and don’t overdo it.
 If you have any visible tattoos or piercings, consider covering them up.